 Please use caution and respect private property all along the trail.
 Do not trespass on adjoining property and please do not block gates.

 For a treat in Spring, at the eastern portal of the tunnel if you look across to a pine tree on the other side of the creek, you might see the resident Bald Eagle family.
 Their nest of several years on the trail side of the creek up on Climax Road was destroyed by winter storms.
 Please do not disturb the eagles.

 BROOKVILLE DEPOT ST. SPUR TRAILHEAD

-Trailhead improvements are nearly complete.
+Trailhead improvements are completed except for a planned widening of the parking area.
 New signage, a kiosk with trail and area information, a picnic table, gazebo and portojohn have been added.
 Paving has been done and the trailhead is open while additional improvements are being planned for the parking area.
 Congratulations Brookville on a wonderful trailhead!

 The beautiful scenic area downstream of the Climax Tunnel at MP 17 to Leatherwood Station Road near MP 11 was improved in late 2015 with crushed limestone.
 Areas downstream of Lawsonham from mile 6 to mile 0 were also improved in 2015 after a great deal of work to clear downed trees and landslides that occurred with the heavy rains in June and July 2015.

 Trail maintenance and knotweed eradication are ongoing.
 Help is always appreciated.